Harrat al-Sham: Geology

-The Harrat comprises volcanic fields formed by tectonic activity from the Oligocene through to the Quaternary period.
-It is the largest of several volcanic fields on the Arabian Plate, containing more than 800 volcanic cones and around 140 dikes.
-Activity began during the Miocene; a younger eruptive stage, at the SE end of the volcanic field, occurred during the late-Pleistocene and Holocene.
+The Harrat is part of a system of volcanic fields formed by tectonic activity from the Oligocene through to the Quaternary.
+This system, which geologists refer to as the 'Harrat Ash Shamah Volcanic Field', is the largest of several volcanic fields on the Arabian Plate, containing more than 800 volcanic cones and around 140 dikes.
+Activity began during the Miocene; an earlier eruptive stage at the southeastern end of the volcanic field, occurred during the late Pleistocene and the Holocene.
 It is known to have erupted in historic times.